Hospitals Earn Little From Suing For Unpaid Bills. For Patients, It Can Be 'Ruinous'

 The hundreds that did not come have default judgments made against them, meaning their wages can be garnished.

-Those that did sit scattered throughout the bright, mostly empty courtroom, under the schoolhouse lamps.
+Those who did who up sit scattered throughout the bright, mostly empty courtroom, under the schoolhouse lamps.

 "Good morning," he says.
 "This is what we call the hospital docket."